Skip to main content

 If Progress Feels Slow

-Slow or uneven progress doesn’t necessarily mean the protocol isn’t working.
-Hair cycles take months to shift, and visual changes often lag behind biological changes.
+Hair growth cycles take months to shift, and visible changes often lag behind biological changes.

-Your clinician will review:
+Your clinician may review:

-• Scalp photos
+• scalp photos

-• Your reported experience
+• your reported experience

-• Any changes in shedding or density
+• changes in shedding or density

-• Other factors that may influence hair growth
+• other factors that may influence growth

 Ongoing Evaluation